-A role play should be provided by the student presenters to highlight the ethical topic or issue for discussion.
+A role play should be provided by the student presenters to highlight the ethical topic or issues for discussion.
 This usually requires some additional reading or thought to assure that the presenter understands concepts fully and considers ways to engage colleagues in effective conversation about issues of the day.

-The students grade will be based on observed preparation of material, use of role play and preparation to engage colleagues in discussion.
+The student's grade will be based on observed preparation of material, use of role play and preparation to engage colleagues in discussion.

-2. Course Engagement (Journal Entries and Class Participation) (30%)
+2. Course Engagement (Informed Consent/Disclosure Forms and Class Participation) (30%)